pulp/pulp_rpm/docs/workflows/copy.rst

 the Pulp3 behavior matches the "recursive-conservative" option from Pulp2 (copies **latest missing** dependencies)

-Unfortunately, solving these complex dependency relationships can be quite expensive.
-For this reason, the functionality to perform these checks is **not enabled by default**, and is instead provided by setting the "dependency_solving" parameter to a value of True when making calls against the API.
-Note that if you do not choose dependency-solving (or configure it incorrectly), it is possible to create incomplete repositories.
+Solving these complex dependency relationships can be quite expensive, but is often necessary for correctness.
+It is **enabled by default**, but can be disabled by setting the "dependency_solving" parameter to a value of False when making calls against the API.
+Note that if you do choose not to use dependency-solving, (or if you configure it incorrectly), it is possible to create incomplete repositories.

 .. note::